tjmahr/charlatan/inst/review/review.md

 #> [1]  0 98
 ```

-~~It's not clear whether this is intentional or an oversight, but it's the kind of weird detail that should be noted.~~ On further consideration, this is probably a bug because the DOI-generators uses the function with min = 0 and max = 9999.
+~~It's not clear whether this behavior is intentional or an oversight, but it's the kind of weird detail that should be noted.~~ On further consideration, this behavior is probably a bug because the DOI-generators uses the function with `min = 0` and `max = 9999`.

 I'm curious why the digit-or-blank generators don't just sample from a larger set.
-The code for `random_digit_not_null_or_empty()` means that half of the generated items should be`""`.
+The code for `random_digit_not_null_or_empty()` means that half of the generated items should be `""`.

 ``` r
 bp$random_digit_not_null_or_empty